-Alpha lipoic acid is discovered in many foods such as vegetables and fruits.
+ALA is found in many fruits and vegetables.
 Many alternative wellness practitioners make use of this supplement in far higher dosage levels to assist those with diabetic issues, neurodegenerative problems, auto-immune issues, cancer, and also cardiovascular disease.
-Also, in order to increase performance with healthy people, alpha lipoic acid in used as a supplement.
+ALA helps carry Vitamin C to all cells and regenerates the antioxidant effect of vitamin C.

 A study from 2005 revealed that alpha lipoic acid expanded the mitochondrial respiration inside cancer cells in the colon.
-This is noteworthy as it’s well known that cancer cells possess mitochondrial dysfunction as well as the inability to manufacture oxygen through aerobic respiration.
+This is noteworthy, as it’s well known that cancer cells possess mitochondrial dysfunction and that they are anaerobic: they live without oxygen.

 Alpha lipoic acid has been proven to elevate the production of oxygen inside cancer cells.
-This elevated oxygen production ignited the mechanism for genetic apoptosis and the mutated cells were eliminated.
+This elevated oxygen production ignites the mechanism for genetic apoptosis and the mutated cells are eliminated.

 ALA Versus Chemotherapy